Durenlab/LINGER/docs/downstream.md

 </div>

 #### visualize
-Please make sure that the r packages: ggplot2, grid, tidyr, egg are well-installed.
+Please ensure that the r packages: ggplot2, grid, tidyr, egg are well-installed.
 Note that 'cutoff' is a parameter, representing the cutoff of -log10(p-value).
 We suggest 'cutoff = 2' as a default.
 ```python
 # Import the rpy2 components needed
 import os